So, valve lifters, come in either hydraulic or mechanical (solid). But, what is the real difference, between them.

-They both follow the contour of the camshaft lobe and transfer that motion to open and close the valves.
+They both follow the contour of the camshaft lobe and transfer that motion, to open and close the valves.

-Both, hydraulic valve lifters and mechanical valve lifters look similar from the outside.
+Both, hydraulic and mechanical (solid) valve lifters, look similar, from the outside.
+But, it’s what’s inside the lifter, that makes all the difference.

-What’s inside the lifter makes all the difference.
-Mechanical (Solid) lifters are as the name implies solid.
-There is no internal mechanism to take up clearance, and in fact, they require clearance to operate properly.
-A hydraulic lifter is designed to accommodate variations in valve train clearance in order to automatically maintain zero lash.
+So, valve lifters are either, hydraulic or mechanical (solid).
+Furthermore, they can also be, either, a “flat tappet” type, or a roller type.
+Mechanical (Solid) lifters, are as the name implies, solid.
+There is no internal mechanism, to take up clearance, and in fact, they require clearance, to operate properly.
+A hydraulic lifter, is designed to help with differences in valve train clearance, in order to automatically maintain zero lash.

 When the lifter is filling with oil, it is pumping up.
 When the oil is exiting the lifter, it is bleeding or leaking down.

-NOTE, Tappets or cam followers are just other names for the same thing.
+NOTE, Tappets or cam followers, are just other names, for the same thing.

-Valve Lash Setting – What Is It
+Valve Lash Setting, What Is It?

-In reality you’re actually setting the preload on the lifter through the pushrod and rocker arm.
-The traditional adjustment on a hydraulic lifter is zero lash.
-Usually, Followed by a predetermined amount of turns on the hold-down nut.
+In reality, you’re actually setting the preload on the lifter, through the pushrod and rocker arm.
+The traditional adjustment on a hydraulic lifter, is zero lash.
+Usually, followed by a predetermined amount of turns, on the hold down nut.

-Advantages Of Hydraulic Valve Lifters
+Advantages, Of Hydraulic Valve Lifters

-Oil enters the lifter body through feed holes and flows inside to the plunger.
-The oil continues to flow down through the hole in the bottom of the plunger; around the check valve and through the holes in the check-valve retainer to completely fill the cavity below.
+Oil enters the lifter body, through feed holes and flows inside to the plunger.
+The oil continues to flow, down through the hole, in the bottom of the plunger.
+Then, around the check valve and through the holes, in the check valve retainer.
+Finally, to completely fill the cavity below.

-As the lifter begins to ride up the cam lobe; the oil below the plunger tries to escape past the check valve.
-This sudden flow of oil forces the check valve to seat; which seals the hole at the bottom of the plunger.
-Now the full load of the valve train is on the valve lifters.
+First, the lifter begins to ride up the cam lobe.
+Then, the oil below the plunger, tries to escape, past the check valve.
+This sudden flow of oil, forces the check valve to seat.
+Consequently, sealing the hole, at the bottom of the plunger.
+Now the full load of the valve train, is on the valve lifters.

-Disadvantages Of Hydraulic Valve Lifters
+Disadvantages, Of Hydraulic Valve Lifters